 In patients in whom sarcoidosis is suspected and in whom chest radiographs are negative for disease, consider chest CT to look for hilar adenopathy.
 Up to 10% of patients with sarcoidosis who have negative chest radiographs may exhibit hilar pathology on chest CT.

-Ultrasonography (B scan) if the posterior segment cannot be seen
+Ultrasonography (B scan) of the eye if the posterior segment cannot be seen

 Biopsy of any conjunctival nodules or the lacrimal gland may help in diagnosing sarcoidosis.